 A man and a woman participating in an Honors Program, sitting in chairs on a stage.

-Adrian Miller, pit master and author, spoke to students, faculty and staff about the connection of smoking and African American History.
+Adrian Miller, pit master and author, spoke to students, faculty and staff about the connection of smoking meat and African American History.

 A brick building with trees in front of it, showcasing the Honors Program.